-- A Subcommittee of the Social Partners comprising three Ministers, one of whom shall be the Chairman, the Head of the Civil Service, the Director of Finance and Economic Affairs, the Permanent Secretary, Ministry of the Civil Service, the Chief Personnel Officer, the Chief Labour Officer and an equal number of representatives of the Employers and the Congress of Trade Unions and Staff Associations of Barbados is hereby established to be the first line of consultation regarding all aspects of the implementation of this Protocol.
-The Sub-Committee shall also undertake such specific tasks as may be referred to it from time to time by the Social Partners. - 11.2 The Subcommittee of the Social Partners may provide a forum whereby through consultation and the exchange of information there can be the betterment of the industrial relations climate. - 11.3 The Subcommittee of the Social Partners in taking such initiatives as it deems appropriate in the resolution of industrial relations matters shall, however, not so act as to trespass upon the specific statutory duties of the officers in the Labour Department as stated in Cap.
-23 of the Laws of Barbados. - 11.4 The Subcommittee of the Social Partners shall examine the changes in the Retail Price Index as supplied by the Government Statistical Department and shall, in its discretion, seek such further explanations as may be necessary to understand the reasons for any increases in the cost of living. - 11.5 The Subcommittee of the Social Partners shall, notwithstanding the existing obligations of any other agency in that regard, monitor in a general way the prices of goods and services, especially basic food items. - 11.6 The Sub-Committee of the Social Partners shall, when it is satisfied that any supplier of goods and services appears to be indulging in the fixing of prices or rates in a manner not consistent with the provisions of the pricing policy of this Protocol, cause such investigations to be carried out as may lie within its power.

-- 11.7 The Subcommittee of the Social Partners shall put before the Social Partners for their consideration all such matters, including areas for specific research, as may assist in the strengthening of the social partnership and the development of national policies to further the objectives of the Social Compact and advance social and economic progress in Barbados. - 11.8 The Subcommittee of the Social Partners shall meet once per month, or as often as necessary. - 11.9 The Subcommittee of the Social Partners shall have the power to co-opt such persons as it deems appropriate to assist it in the conduct of its business. - 11.10 The Subcommittee of the Social Partners shall, on a periodic basis, consider such official statistics and reports particularly those related to the public service as may assist it in the furtherance of the objectives of this Protocol, and shall after any such review offer whatever advice it may regard as being appropriate in the circumstances.
+11.1 A Subcommittee of the Social Partners comprising three Ministers, one of whom shall be the Chairman, the Head of the Civil Service, the Director of Finance and Economic Affairs, the Permanent Secretary, Ministry of the Civil Service, the Chief Personnel Officer, the Permanent Secretary in the Ministry of Labour, the Permanent Secretary in the Prime Minister's Office, the Chief Labour Officer and an equal number of representatives of the Employers and the Congress of Trade Unions and Staff Associations of Barbados is hereby established to be the first line of consultation regarding all aspects of the implementation of this Protocol.

+The Subcommittee shall also undertake such specific tasks as may be referred to it from time to time by the Social Partners.

+- 11.2 The Subcommittee of the Social Partners may provide a forum whereby through consultation and the exchange of information there can be the betterment of the industrial relations climate. - 11.3 The Subcommittee of the Social Partners in taking such initiatives as it deems appropriate in the resolution of industrial relations matters shall, however, not so act as to trespass upon the specific statutory duties of the officers in the Labour Department as stated in Cap.
+23 of the Laws of Barbados. - 11.4 The Subcommittee of the Social Partners shall examine the changes in the Retail Price Index as supplied by the Government Statistical Department and shall, in its discretion, seek such further explanations as may be necessary to understand the reasons for any increases in the cost of living. - 11.5 The Subcommittee of the Social Partners shall, notwithstanding the existing obligations of any other agency in that regard, monitor in a general way the prices of goods and services, especially basic food items. - 11.6 The Subcommittee of the Social Partners shall, when it is satisfied that any supplier of goods and services appears to be indulging in the fixing of prices or rates in a manner not consistent with the provisions of the pricing policy of this Protocol, cause such investigations to be carried out as may lie within its power. - 11.7 The Subcommittee of the Social Partners shall put before the Social Partners for their consideration all such matters, including areas for specific research, as may assist in the strengthening of the social partnership and the development of national policies to further the objectives of the Social Compact and advance social and economic progress in Barbados. - 11.8 The Subcommittee of the Social Partners shall meet once per month, or as often as necessary. - 11.9 The Subcommittee of the Social Partners shall have the power to co-opt such persons as it deems appropriate to assist it in the conduct of its business.